Eastern Mosul liberated from ISIS, Iraqi PM says

 The official had access to some of the most recent US government reporting on ISIS at the time, but because of the sensitivity of the information, the official declined to provide more details.
 That includes whether intelligence indicates if Baghdadi is in Syria or Iraq.

-According to Iraq's Shiite-led Popular Mobilization Units, Baghdadi is hiding in an area west of Mosul.
+According to Iraq's Shiite-led Popular Mobilization Units, or PMUs, Baghdadi is hiding in an area west of Mosul.

 "We've received information that Abu Bakr al-Baghdadi is hiding between the towns of al Baaj and Al-Qairawan, near the Iraqi-Syrian border," PMU spokesman Ahmed al Assadi has said.

-Last month, American officials increased the reward for information leading to Baghdadi's capture from $10 million to $25 million.
+Last month, American officials increased the reward for information leading to Baghdadi's capture to $25 million from $10 million.